brontosaurusrex/postbang/README.md

     apt-get install gvfs gvfs-backends sshfs

-(should provide you with the working "Browse Network" thingy in thunar, however that does not work as expected)
+(should provide you with the working "Browse Network" option in thunar.)

-sudo

-    apt-get install compton

-(optional, personally not using compton)

-to test

-    compton & tint2 &

 configure vim (if in vbox, now might be a good time to enable bidirectional clipboard)